 Defrosting Snapper

-- Refrigeration Method: Remove the snapper from the freezer and place it on a plate in the refrigerator.
-Allow it to defrost for 1 to 6 hours, depending on the size and thickness of the fish.
-Remember to wrap each fillet separately to prevent them from freezing together.
+- Take the snapper out of the freezer and place it on a plate in the fridge.
+Let it thaw slowly for 1 to 6 hours, depending on thickness.
+Keep the fillets wrapped so they don't dry out or stick together.

-- Cold Water Method: For quicker defrosting, you can submerge smaller pieces of fish in a bowl of cold water.
+- For a quicker option, place the fish in a bowl of cold water.
 Change the water every 30 minutes to keep it cold.
-This method usually takes between 15 minutes to an hour, depending on the size and thickness of the fish.
+This usually takes 15 minutes to an hour.

 How to Prepare Snapper